University of Sanctuary: Welcoming sanctuary seekers within and beyond campus

 "My experience at the University of Leeds has shown me the true value of a supportive and inclusive community.

-We have also introduced a route specifically available for Gazan students who aren’t refugees or asylum seekers in the UK.
+We have expanded our Sanctuary Scholarships policies and practicies, and have also introduced a route specifically available for Gazan students who aren’t refugees or asylum seekers in the UK.
 These two additional sanctuary scholarships for the 2024/25 academic year include funding for tuition fees and living costs, as well as visa and travel costs and the NHS surcharge.

 Learn more about the scholarships available for Gazan students: